Fear Factor: Controversy

 Fear Factor has received criticism from the general public mainly because of the show's second stunt, which intends to disgust its viewers.
 The American Humane Association expressed concerns for allowing various animals to get injured and even killing insects by eating them alive during the videotaping of the show.
 The association also revealed that professional animal trainers have refused to work on the show because the producers of Fear Factor have demanded stunts that violate the association's guidelines.

-In January 2005, an episode featuring a stunt involving blended rats aired in its normal prime time slot.
-Austin Aitken, a part-time paralegal from Cleveland, sued NBC for $2.5 million USD for airing the show, claiming that he felt so disgusted from watching the stunt, his blood pressure rose to the point he felt dizzy and lightheaded and subsequently vomited.
+On December 30, 2004, Austin Aitken, a part-time paralegal from Cleveland, sued NBC for US$2.5 million for airing an episode involving blended rats, claiming that he felt so disgusted from watching the stunt, his blood pressure rose to the point he felt dizzy and lightheaded and subsequently vomited.
 His disorientation was so severe that he ran into a doorway and seriously injured himself.
-Two months later, U.S. District Judge Lesley Wells threw out the lawsuit on the grounds of First Amendment protection.
-Fear Factor was also criticized by major U.S. electrical utilities for an episode that required contestants to climb through a simulated electrical substation with "electrified wires" replete with simulated sparks and electrical sounds added in post-processing.
+Two months later, U.S. District Judge Lesley B. Wells dismissed the lawsuit as frivolous.

+Fear Factor was also criticized by major U.S. electrical utilities for an episode that required contestants to climb through a simulated electrical substation with "electrified wires" complete with simulated sparks and electrical sounds added in post-processing.
 The Edison Electric Institute issued a warning regarding the episode, fearing that viewers might attempt to climb through a real substation with potentially fatal results.

 An episode originally scheduled for January 30, 2012, featuring contestants drinking donkey semen and urine was rejected by NBC, which instead aired a rerun.
 On January 31, 2012, two of the contestants, twin sisters Claire and Brynne Odioso, appeared on The Cowhead Show on Tampa Bay radio station WHPT to talk about their experiences in that episode; however, according to TMZ.com, producers of Fear Factor warned the Odioso sisters not to continue any discussion of the program, as doing so would put them in breach of their confidentiality agreements.